krpst/users/README.md

 Improvements:
 * add more tests;
-* implement other Repository, Notifier and cmd;
+* implement Repository, Notifier and cmd;
 * add API docs, use SWAGGER;